Using the System as a Public User

 In page CLASS Consultation, a set of available criteria is available.

-and TARIC Information.
-Depending on the selection, the search will retrieve results from the selected
+TARIC Information and ECICS Information.
+Depending on the selection, the search will retrieve results

 - If Classification documents is selected, the area with additional criteria "Classification Document Information" and "Classification Document Keywords" are enabled in the form.